What to Do If Your A-Race Is Cancelled or Postponed

 3. Realign Your Training Calendar

-- Update your calendar to reflect the new target date: How Can I Adjust My Plan's Start/End Date?
+Learn more: How Can I Adjust My Plan's Start/End Date?

 4. Avoid Burnout